 The College has designed the programme to be flexible, so you are able to start at any time and complete it on a part-time basis.

-To gain Fellowship, other than where granted a credit, registrars will be required to:
+To gain Fellowship, other than when granted a credit for prior learning or experience, registrars will be required to:

 - Have four years and 3000 hours of approved clinical experience.